gaugo87/PIXEstL/README.md

   - `"active"`: true: This is a boolean indicator to determine if the filament is active (true) or not (false).
   - `"layers"`: This is an object that contains the different layers of the filament.
     - `"5"`, `"4"`, etc. : These are the keys for each layer of the filament.
 Each layer has an associated number.
 (Ex: 0.5mm, 0.4mm, 0.3mm if you work with layers of 0.1mm )
+    Either "hexcode" represents the value of the layer in hexadecimal.
-    "H", "S", "L": These are the chromatic properties of each layer.
+    or "H", "S", "L": These are the chromatic properties of each layer.
       - "H" represents the hue value of the layer.
       - "S" represents the saturation value of the layer.
       - "L" represents the lightness value of the layer.